Lovely Refinement Primary

 Ask for a small hangout or check-in

-Once you've reconnected a bit, suggest meeting up.
-But keep it simple – coffee, a walk, something low-pressure.
+Once you've reconnected, suggest meeting up.
+But keep it simple—coffee, a walk, something low-pressure.

 Build Long-Term Connection Habits

-Here's the thing about loneliness – you can feel better for a while, but if you don't build some solid habits around connection, those lonely feelings can creep back in.
+Here's the thing about loneliness—you can feel better for a while, but if you don't build solid habits around connection, those lonely feelings can creep back in.

-Building lasting social habits isn't about becoming some super social butterfly overnight.
+Building lasting social habits isn't about becoming a social butterfly overnight.
 It's about finding small, consistent ways to stay connected to people who matter.

-But here's what I learned: being vulnerable with others is what turns casual friendships into meaningful connections [25].
-When you let people see the real you, it gives them permission to do the same [25].
+But it’s being vulnerable that turns casual friendships into meaningful connections.
+When you let people see the real you, it gives them permission to do the same.

-What I've found is that when you're willing to be real with people, conversations become so much more genuine.
-And when conflicts do come up (because they will), working through them is actually easier [25].
+When you're willing to be real with people, conversations become more genuine.
+And when conflicts do come up (because they will), working through them will be easier.

 Remember, building lasting connections takes time.
 But every small step you take toward staying connected with people is an investment in feeling less lonely long-term.